walkerab/discovery-awa/index.md

 OOP is a big topic and it simply can't fit within the scope of this course.

-Students will be expected to work with OO libraries using `->` and `new`, but they will not be required to create their own PHP classes or understand inheritance.
+Students will be expected to work with OO libraries using `->` and `new`, but they will not be required to create their own PHP classes or understand things like inheritance or design patterns.

 ## Outline